geengene/14_Exabloom_Technical_Test/frontend/exabloom-react-flow/README.md

 ## Challenges

 1. setting up custom add edge button's logic
-2. making node positions dynamic so that nodes/edges dont overlap each other
+2. making node positions dynamic so that nodes/edges don't overlap each other esp for if-else node
 3. passing data to Form

 ## How I resolved challenges